dacarlin/bagel-protocol/recipes.md

 ## LB plates with kanamycin (25 plates)

 Autoclave 300 mL water with 2 pellets of LB agar in a 500 mL bottle.
 After autoclaving, hold in 50 C dry bath until 50 C, then add 250 μL 1000X kanamycin solution.
-Use a serological pipet to pour 10 mL per plate.
-(Alternatively: autoclave, allow to solidify and store at room temperature.
+Use a serological pipet to pour plates.
+(Two-day style: autoclave, allow to solidify and store at room temperature.
 To use, microwave for 5 min, hold in 50 C dry bath till 50 C, add kanamycin, and pour.)

 ## Lysis mix (100 reactions)